 Read more about internship opportunities.

-Minor Programs: Students majoring in management have a wide variety of minors available to them, including a sports management specialization offered through the Busch School of Business and Economics.
+Minor Programs: Students majoring in strategy, management, and operations have a wide variety of minors available to them, including a sports management specialization offered through the Busch School of Business.
 Management majors also may choose from disciplines offered across the University.
 Popular choices include: foreign languages, media studies, and philosophy.
 Students majoring in management may not minor in a business discipline.

 In today’s competitive job market, gaining professional or internship experience during college is critical to finding employment upon graduation.
 Planning for and obtaining that experience should begin early in a student’s academic career.
 To educate and assist students in finding professional opportunities, we offer a career development program during the fall and spring semesters for freshmen, sophomores, juniors and seniors.

 Popular career paths for recent graduates with a management major include human resources manager, business manager, consulting, purchasing manager, sales manager, organizational development manager, and recruiter.

 Organizations: The Business Professional Society is a student organization for those who wish to apply what they learn in the classroom to the outside world.
 Through BPS, students are exposed to simulation exercises, trips to local D.C. business organizations, and a network of friends who also wish to expand their knowledge in business.

 Community: One of the many advantages of pursuing a degree from a small university is the close community that is formed among students and professors.
 Students are supported within the Busch School of Business by their classmates, which creates an atmosphere of mutual success, rather than unwelcoming competition.
 Instructors are available for one-on-one help during office hours, and often mentor their students throughout their college and professional careers.